The Observability Blog

 Windows Event Logs in observIQ – What Is Collected

 In observIQ, you can add a Source to a deployed agent that will collect logs from the machine the agent is deployed on.
-Configuration information collected include the following as represented in the table below:
+Configuration information collected includes the following, as represented in the table below:

 Configuration